M0J01/MPC-Project/README.md

 was chosen to be 10 in order to give a reasonable glimpse into the future (1.7 seconds), while still being low enough to prevent the cost evaluation from making strange decisions.

+Previous `dt` values tried include `.12` seconds, `.1` seconds, `.2` seconds `.15` seconds.
+In all cases except `.2` seconds, the vehicle would either veer off the road, or crash into objects.
+When set to `0.2` seconds, turning around sharp corners became painfully slow.

+Previous vaules of N include 20, 25, and 5.
+These values caused the vehicle to veer off the road, or rather strange pathing, which resulted in circular driving in some instances.

 ## Controls Latency